ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <img src="./assets/under-construction-warning-sign-vector.jpg" width="200">

-## Usage Maintainers and Contributors
+## Usage for OpenSearch Maintainers and Contributors

 This section discusses how maintainers and contributors can use this new process in their daily days to take advantge of benefits the automatization implemented the creation of changelogs and release notes